 The majority of curtailment occurs in Long Island for offshore wind.
 This results in a low energy deliverability percentage compared to other pockets and resource types.
 Constraints that lead to significant curtailment of offshore projects and any associated upgrades will be studied as part of the current NYISO Public Policy Transmission Planning Process addressing the Long Island Offshore Wind Export Public Policy Transmission Need.
 Some solar generation curtailment is observed in the North Country and Capital Region (pockets X2, X3, and Y1), which have increasing amounts of solar projects proposed in the Interconnection Queue.
-These curtailments are generally due to a lack of a strongly interconnected network to deliver power, at both bulk and local system levels.
+These curtailments are generally due to a lack of a strongly interconnected network to deliver power, at both bulk and local system

-35 Case 20-E-0197, Proceeding on Motion of the Commission to Implement Transmission Planning Pursuant to the Accelerated Renewable Energy Growth and Community Benefit Act
+39 Case 20-E-0197, Proceeding on Motion of the Commission to Implement Transmission Planning Pursuant to the Accelerated Renewable Energy Growth and Community Benefit Act

 Energy deliverability levels in four pockets, in particular, will benefit from transmission expansion: Finger Lakes (Z1), Southern Tier (Z2), Watertown (X3), and Long Island.
-Without investment in transmission, these areas of the New York grid will experience persistent and significant limitations to deliver the renewable power from these pockets to consumers in the upcoming years.
+Without $\underline{investment\ in\ transmission, these\ areas\ of\ the\ New\ York\ grid\ will\ experience\ persistent\ and}$ significant limitations to deliver the renewable power from these pockets to consumers in the upcoming years.